Warnings and limits

 Character length per line

 The maximum number of characters in a single line of a caption.
-(Captions may have one or two lines, depending on the "Number of lines" limit.
+(Captions may have one or two lines, depending on the line count limit.
 If you exceed the allowed amount, the character count for that line will turn red.

 Number of lines